-Join Dan Gookin for an in-depth discussion in this video Looping with while, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Looping with while, part of Learning C (2014).

 - Another way that program flow can be altered…is when one or more statements are repeated over and over.…This process is referred to as a loop.…The C language offers several ways of looping.…In this movie, I present the 'while' type of loop.…You'll learn how to set up the loop,…determine when to stop looping,…and how to break out of a loop before it's done.…A loop is a repetitive way to control program execution.…You must specify a condition that makes the loop repeat,…a set of statements that repeat,…and a way for the loop to stop.…